Doing It All In DaVinci – PART 3: Patch Replacer and Tracking FX

 Make sure you pay attention to where we are within the panels because it will get a little bit complicated.

 When you’re filming a white sports car, you’re going to pick up small specks of dust.
 And while we did have our team diligently waiting to wipe everything down in between takes, inevitably bits of dirt snuck in with the white paint job.

 These were really obvious on certain shots where we’re in close on the details, such as the plane identifier, which is a really important link with Concord and Aston Martin so we need to have that in.

-I’m going to take you through the process for adding in this correction where we’re moving the dirt.
+I’m going to take you through the process of adding in this correction where we’re moving the dirt.
 First of all, just gonna disable the node (click for a full breakdown of nodes from Cinema5D) that I’ve currently got in there and we’re going to add a new serial node in.

 - Go over to the effects library.

-- On the right hand side go down to the resolve revival set of effects.
+- On the right-hand side go down to the resolve revival set of effects.